robertmitchellv/robertmitchellv.github.io/_posts/2015-01-23-First-Kaggle-Submission--Random-Forest-Classifier.markdown

 categories:
 ---
-I have seen kaggle mentioned on twitter a lot; mostly by the data scientists and researchers I look up to; but there's never been much confidence that the site was for me in any way&#8212;mostly because I was a long way from my dream data science job with still so much to learn.
-Notwithstanding, I cannot help but try and hack my way to my destination.
+I have seen kaggle mentioned on twitter a lot; mostly by the data scientists and researchers I look up to, but there's never been much confidence that the site was for me in any way&#8212;mostly because I was a long way from my dream data science job with yet so much to learn.
+Notwithstanding, I cannot help but try and hack my way to my destination!
 I think it's a part of my learning
 process: thrust myself in the midst of something I don't understand, get stuck, try to get unstuck, finish with some understanding of what I was doing.